OceanBase Database in Oracle mode supports the following character sets:

 16 rows in set

-OceanBase Database allows you to specify a character set other than the default one for communication with the server.
+OceanBase Database allows you to specify a non-default character set for communication with the server.
 For example, to use the gbk character set, execute the following statement after you connect to the server:

 obclient> SET NAMES gbk;